zhangxg/CarND-Traffic-Sign-Classifier-Project/Traffic Sign Recognition.md

 The submission includes the following materials:
 - [x] A runnable iPython notebook contains details of my implementation, simply referenced as notebook in below;
 - [x] A report, the "Traffic Sign Recognition.md";
+- [x] A HTML file which records the notebook result.
 - [x] A folder named "img4report" containing the images needed by the report;
+- [x] A folder named "test-images" containing the images collected from the web;

 ### Data Set Summary & Exploration